fredclausen/ansible-adsb/README.md

 * To keep the documentation clean, in this section if you are told to change a variable, the variable is located in `group_vars/all.yaml`.

 * Variables are used to configure the workloads to suit your setup.
 I have provided sane defaults that should require minimal configuration.
-If you need more advanced configuration that the variables provided give (not every enviornment variable is set, for instance) look at the `roles/workloadname/tasks/main.yaml` file.
+If you need more advanced configuration than the variables provided give (not every enviornment variable is set, for instance) look at the `roles/workloadname/tasks/main.yaml` file.

 * Variables for a workload start with the name of the workload followed by an underscore